AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 <!-- TBD:
 * Using the Connected Assets functionality, it is now possible to connect up to 3 [!DNL Sites] instances with 1 [!DNL Assets] instances.
 The configuration user interface now allows the administrators to provide the details of these [!DNL Sites] instances. -->

-* AEM Sites Dynamic Media Foundation component now allows to turn on or off optimization for higher resolution devices when using responsive Image Preset or Smart Crop (CQ-4317858).
+* AEM Sites Dynamic Media Foundation component now allows you to turn on or off optimization for higher resolution devices when using responsive Image Preset or Smart Crop (CQ-4317858).

 * To improve performance, the hidden=false condition is moved from JCR query to QueryBuilder evaluator.
 To verify that a hidden predicate is working after the change, Adobe Experience Manager checks that any hidden folder is not displayed on the interface (NPR-36291).